distributed-system-analysis/pbench/docs/API/metadata.md

 Pbench Agent, including the full contents of a `metadata.log` file created while gathering results and during dataset packaging.

+The `metadata.log` data is represented under the key `dataset.metalog` and can be queried as part of the entire dataset using the `dataset` key, as a discrete sub-document using `dataset.metalog` in specific "sections" such as `dataset.metalog.pbench` or targeting a specific value like `dataset.metalog.pbench.script`.

+#### `dataset.name`

 This namespace includes the resource name, which can be modified by the owner of the dataset by setting the metadata key `dataset.name`.
 All other key values in this namespace are controlled by the server and cannot be changed by the client.

-The `metadata.log` data is represented under the key `dataset.metalog` and can be queried as part of the entire dataset using the `dataset` key, as a discrete sub-document using `dataset.metalog` in specific "sections" such as `dataset.metalog.pbench` or targeting a specific value like `dataset.metalog.pbench.script`.

 ### Server namespace